 “The furniture doesn’t have dips and bevels, making it a lot easier to clean,” Underhill says.

 But perhaps the biggest mystery behind IKEA is how it has remained so popular.
 We mean, this store has seemingly remained unfazed during the rise of Amazon and direct-to-consumer companies.
 However, between simplifying its instruction process and making those notorious store layouts more bearable, Underhill argues IKEA is keeping up the times in its own special way.
-Of course, if you want to avoid those the store’s hypnotic layout altogether, you can always peruse IKEA’s offerings online—and decorate your home from the comfort of your couch.
+Of course, if you want to avoid the store’s hypnotic layout altogether, you can always peruse IKEA’s offerings online—and decorate your home from the comfort of your couch.

 Between simplifying its instruction process and making those notorious store layouts more bearable, Underhill argues IKEA is keeping up the times in its own special way.

 In turn, today’s brick-and-mortar stores have even taken a page out of IKEA’s playbook.
 Yes, we’re talking about the restaurants.
-Over the past few years, every store from Restoration Hardware, to Nordstrom, to Bergdorf Goodman have improved the shopping experience by adding bars and restaurants.
+Over the past few years, every store from Restoration Hardware to Nordstrom, to Bergdorf Goodman has improved the shopping experience by adding bars and restaurants.
 While these additions deftly encourage customers to simultaneously snack, sip, and shop, let’s not forget IKEA has been feeding its guests for years.

 “It encourages people to try something they’ve never had before, like Swedish meatballs, and might even convince you to have dinner a little early,” Underhill says.